For more than 50 years, video games have evolved beyond the scope of our imagination.

 Why do we use serious games?

 In 1938, Dutch historian Johan Huizinga described the human being as intrinsically playful, and ‘play’ as a serious and fundamental aspect of social interaction and cultural development.
-As children, play allows us engage and interact with the world around us and it's important for developing imagination and motor skills.
+As children, play allows us to engage and interact with the world around us and it's important for developing imagination and motor skills.
 In an increasingly digital and play-centric world, as adults we look to video games to not only entertain us but to motivate and inspire us - it's what makes games so appealing to any demographic.